effektif/user-docs/docs/tasks.rst

 :ref:`cases` typically include multiple tasks, usually those that the process defines.
 You can also add ad-hoc tasks to a case.

-In Signavio Workflow, you can assign a task to a specific user, set a due date and add subtasks.
+In Signavio Workflow Accelerator, you can assign a task to a specific user, set a due date and add subtasks.

 .. _tasks-inbox: